fablabbcn/smartcitizen-docs/docs/start.md

 **How to proceed**

-Here are the different paths you can take in order to built your own backend.
+Here are the different paths you can take in order to built your own backend:

 - Create a fork of the the <a href="https://github.com/fablabbcn/Smart-Citizen-Kit/tree/master" target="_blank">Smart Citizen Kit firmware</a> in order to send the data as your custom backend expect it.